syncfusion-content/xamarin.android-docs/xamarin-android/SfSchedule/Data-Bindings.md

 #### Add exception appointment to recurrence pattern dynamically

-You can also add exception appointment dynamically for added exception date by adding exception appointment to the schedule `DataSource` by using the `RecurrenceId` property of `AppointmentMapping` class which is used to map the custom exception appointment with schedule recurrence series appointment and `ExceptionOccurrenceActualDate` property of the `AppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment of schedule recurrence appointment.
+You can also add exception appointment dynamically for added exception date by adding exception appointment to the schedule `ItemsSource` by using the `RecurrenceId` property of `AppointmentMapping` class which is used to map the custom exception appointment with schedule recurrence series appointment and `ExceptionOccurrenceActualDate` property of the `AppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment of schedule recurrence appointment.

 {% tabs %}
 {% highlight c# %}